There are many admirable attributes of Canada and Alberta, not the least of which is how we welcome immigrants.

 1. The number of immigrants and temporary workers in Alberta has decreased over the past year.
 Immigration to Alberta has been falling sharply since 2024.
 In the last quarter of 2025 fewer than 200 immigrants moved to Alberta.

-They are a strain like all of us but not the primary cause of strain on the health care or education systems.
+They are a strain, like all of us are, but not the primary cause of strain on the health care or education systems.
 And evidence consistently shows they have a positive impact on the economy and contribute significantly to our health care sector (a quarter of health care workers are newcomers, including more than a third of the country’s physicians and nearly half its pharmacists).

 1. A recent report by the conservative-leaning Fraser Institute concluded that the national Temporary Foreign Worker Program has “strong elements of ‘win-win’ for all parties,” including filling labour shortages and contributing to cheaper goods and services.”